Rebates & Tax Incentives

 City of Golden, CO Insulation Rebates and Air Sealing Rebates

-As of May 2023, the City of Golden, CO is matching Xcel Energy’s rebates until funds run out!
-Between Xcel Energy and the City of Golden rebates, you can get up to $1200 in insulation and air sealing rebates for your attic!
+As of 2023, the City of Golden, CO is matching Xcel Energy’s rebates until funds run out!
+Between Xcel Energy and the City of Golden insulation rebates, you can get up to $1200 in insulation and air sealing rebates for your attic!
 There are even more tax credits for income-qualified homeowners earning up to 80% of Area Median Income (AMI).

 After you have received your Xcel Energy insulation and air sealing rebates, click here to apply for the City of Golden, CO insulation and air sealing rebates.